AdCombo/flask-combo-jsonapi/docs/quickstart.rst

 .. currentmodule:: flask_combo_jsonapi

-It's time to write your first REST API.
-This guide assumes you have a working understanding of `Flask <http://flask.pocoo.org>`_, and that you have already installed both Flask and Flask-COMBO-JSONAPI.
+It's time to write your first advanced REST API.
+This guide assumes you have a working understanding of `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_, and that you have already installed both Flask and Flask-COMBO-JSONAPI.
 If not, then follow the steps in the :ref:`installation` section.

 In this section you will learn basic usage of Flask-COMBO-JSONAPI around a small tutorial that use the SQLAlchemy data layer.
 This tutorial show you an example of a person and his computers.

-First example
+Advanced example
 -------------

 An example of Flask-COMBO-JSONAPI API looks like this: